scaleway/scaleway-cli/docs/migration_guide_v2.md

 `scw run` is a command that will perform several tasks:

-- Instantiate a Scaleway Elements Instance
+* Instantiate a Scaleway Elements Instance
-- Open an SSH connection to the instance
+* Open an SSH connection to the instance
-- Run a given command
+* Run a given command

 Using CLIv2 you would:

-- First create an instance:
+1. Create an instance:

     ```shell
     # v2
     scw instance server create image=ubuntu_bionic
     ```

     You can add `--wait` to make this command returns only when your server is ready.
     This command will output an IP address in the field `public-ip.address`.

     ```text
     id                        11111111-1111-1111-1111-111111111111